“We few, we happy few, we band of brothers” (William Shakespeare’s Henry V)

 Of the death of Henry V, Winston Churchill writes: “Fortune, which had bestowed upon the King all that could be dreamed of, could not afford to risk her handiwork in a long life” (178).
 Henry was laid to rest at Westminster Abbey and the English crown passed to his infant son, 9-month old Henry.

-For this reading I used Winston Churchill’s essential History of English Speaking Peoples, David Starkey’s Crown and Country, Thomas Walsingham ‘s chronicles, Thomas Elmham’s chronicles, and Shakespeare’s Henry IV part I & II, and Shakespeare’s Henry V.
+For this reading I used Winston Churchill’s essential History of English Speaking Peoples, David Starkey’s Crown and Country, Peter Ackroyd’s Foundation: The History of England From Its Earliest Beginnings To The Tudors, Thomas Walsingham ‘s chronicles, Thomas Elmham’s chronicles, and Shakespeare’s Henry IV parts I & II, and Shakespeare’s Henry V.